PyPSA

 Contributor Covenant

-PyPSA is an open source toolbox for simulating and optimising modern power and
+PyPSA is an open-source Python framework for optimising and simulating modern

-energy systems that include features such as conventional generators with unit
+power and energy systems that include features such as conventional generators

-commitment, variable wind and solar generation, storage units, coupling to other
+with unit commitment, variable wind and solar generation, hydro-electricity,

-This project is maintained by the Department of Digital Transformation in
+PyPSA is maintained by the Department of Digital Transformation in Energy

 at the Technical University of